 Scarcity or “Buy Now” – where the seller pretends that the item will only be available for a limited time or that stocks are low.

 The essence of hard sell is to overwhelm a potential customer until they give in to pressure.
-The answer is to refuse to buy anything without taking time to think it over, take time away from the salesperson, compare prices, and talk it over with someone knowledgable.
+The answer is to refuse to buy anything without taking time to think it over, take time away from the salesperson, compare prices, and talk it over with someone knowledgeable.

 Hard-sellers use the techniques of recruitment and seduction.